 10) “Someone to Watch Over Me”

 Simple, sweet, and we all know it and love it!
 This is a marvelous song for beginners of all ages.
 Here, listen to the late, great Amy Winehouse giving it plenty of heart.
+This song just goes to prove that simple doesn’t necessarily mean boring.

 11) “Diamonds are a Girl’s Best Friend”

+There’s a good chance you’re already familiar with this catchy tune.
 Marilyn’s performance may be truly iconic, but there’s no reason why you shouldn’t have fun with this song — and it’s all about the fun factor.
 Here is the great Julie London, NOT Marilyn, singing it.

 12) “Black Coffee”

 It’s jazz, but with really blues-y lyrics!
 This is a rainy day jazz classic that’s good for showing off your vocal range.
 Here, Sarah Vaughn gives it the perfect amount of emotion.
+When it comes to blues songs for women, this one definitely deserves a spot on your list.

 13) “I’ve Got a Crush on You”

 Flirtatious without being over the top, this is a wonderful jazz song for females that’s hardly overdone!
 In the video above, the versatile vocalist Linda Ronstadt sings it soulfully and beautifully.
+Take a stab at this number, and it just may wind up being one of your favorite jazz songs to sing.

 14) “Take the A Train”